Updated April 2026 18 min read

 Distribution Network Operator (DNO)

-Your DNO depends on your postcode: UKPN covers London and the South East, NGED covers the West Midlands, NPG the North East, and SSEN Scotland.
+Your DNO depends on your postcode: UKPN covers London and the South East, NGED the West Midlands, NPG the North East, and SSEN Scotland.
 The notification form takes around 15 minutes online.

 Home insurance